skatejs/skatejs/README.md

-Because Skate provides a hook for the renderer, it can support just about every modern component-based front-end library &mdash; React, Preact, Vue... just provide a `renderCallback` to stamp out your component's HTML, a `rendererCallback` to update the DOM with your HTML, and then it's all the same to Skate!
+Because Skate provides a hook for the renderer, it can support just about every modern component-based front-end library &mdash; React, Preact, Vue... just provide a `render` to stamp out your component's HTML, a `renderer` to update the DOM with your HTML, and then it's all the same to Skate!

 The Skate team have provided a few renderers for popular front-end libraries;
 check the [Installing](#installing) section.

 #### Using Skate with Preact

-Instead of writing our own `rendererCallback`, we could use a library like [Preact](https://preactjs.com/) to do the work for us.
+Instead of writing our own `renderer`, we could use a library like [Preact](https://preactjs.com/) to do the work for us.
 Skate provides a ready-made renderer for Preact;
 here's how we would update our previous greeting component to use it: